-The 1QBit™ SDK has three main components: the Common Solver Interface, Binary Polynomials, and Algorithms layers.
-The Common Solver Interface and Binary Polynomials layers can be used to implement new algorithms.
+The 1QBit™ SDK has three main components: the Common Solver Interface, Binary Polynomial, and Algorithms layers.
+The Common Solver Interface and Binary Polynomial layers can be used to implement new algorithms.
 Efficient implementations of multiple well known and frequently used algorithms are provided in the Algorithms layer.

 1QBit’s SDK and accompanying documentation provide the tools necessary for users to solve optimization, simulation, and machine learning problems.
 The documentation for the SDK is frequently updated and maintained by our interdisciplinary team, and consists of both a technical guide for the SDK and a set of detailed tutorials to facilitate the rapid development of applications for quantum hardware.